Another post for you on corrective exercise for performance. It is a post that I lost, but I am glad that Nick reminded

 “Rolling” blindly can do more harm than good.
 (I should have some work coming out about this in more detail soon)

-Also, if you get work done by a professional, make sure that they know their stuff and at least have a decent understanding of what you do.
+Also, if you get work done by a professional, make sure that they know their stuff and at least understand what you do.

-If it doesn’t seem that you are getting back to 100%, synergists or antagonists need some release, whether adhesions, trigger points, or neurological-related stiffness.
+If it doesn’t seem that you are returning to 100%, synergists or antagonists need some release, whether adhesions, trigger points, or neurological-related stiffness.
 Other muscles around the area will also need treatment with an injury to a muscle since they will develop trigger points and adhesions as compensation effects.
-In my case, my deep rotators, TFL, psoas transversospinalis, erectors, lats, and teres major all needed work to truly get things better.
+In my case, my deep rotators, TFL, psoas transversospinalis, erectors, lats, and teres major all needed work to improve things.

 On top of this, the fascia in the area will most likely need to be released to restore normal movement.
 It needs to glide nicely in all directions.
 If it doesn’t, movement and muscles will not be optimal, and healing will not be entirely sufficient.

 Remember that once you break up scar tissue, it needs to be realigned through proper movement, or you’ll be right back to square one.
 You should get one if you don’t have a Stool, such as a thera cane or the kind I have, the body back buddy.
 With my Stool, I can hook right into any specific spot along my back that I need to.
 I was able to get deep into QL and the surrounding musculature to break up lodged adhesions and trigger points.
 It’s amazing.
 Lacrosse balls also work wonders when getting deep into the hip.
 Without self-massage tools, I can’t imagine how hard it would have been to heal the injured tissue fully.

 #4 – Address Your Weak Points and Find Someone Who Can Help You Figure Them Out if You Aren’t Sure